section-engineering-education/engineering-education/content/articles/autonlp-using-autoviml-library-for-natural-language-processing/index.md

 The next output shows the vectorization process.

 ### Vectorization process
-The vectorization process converts the text data into numeric data which the model can use.
+The vectorization process converts the text data into numeric data, which the model can use.
 Machine learning models do not understand the raw text.

 ![Vectorization process](/engineering-education/autonlp-using-autoviml-library-for-natural-language-processing/vectorization-process.jpg)